Archive (1995-present)

 Citation: For pioneering contributions to experimental high-intensity laser plasma physics including the production of high-quality relativistic electron beams, energetic proton beams and the development of techniques to measure very large magnetic fields in intense laser-produced plasmas.

-Nominated by: Plasma Physics (DPP)
+Nominated by: DPP

 Old Dominion University